2005

 2024

-Udayan Care launched the podcast “Care Conversations,” a five-episode series featuring insights from global experts on CYC.
+Udayan Care launched the podcast “Care Conversations,” a five-episode series featuring insights from global experts on child and youth care (CYC).
+The podcast can be accessed here.

 Udayan Care has trained over 8,300 functionaries across more than 18 states in India on juvenile justice, independent living, aftercare, case management, and family-based care.
 As of March 2024, all training follows the KABS methodology, enhancing Knowledge, Attitudes, Behavior, and Skills with pre-post analysis to measure outcomes.